 Any brand of products or services cannot be used in Algeria without having been subject to registration with the competent service.
-Trademarks are regulated by the July 19, 2003 Order n° 03-06 published in the JO.
+Trademarks are regulated by the July 19, 2003 Order No 03-06 published in the JO.
 No 44 on July 23, 2003, and August 2, 2005, Executive Decree No 05-277 published in the Journal Official No 54 on August 7, 2005.
 The Order lays down the definitions and processes related to the acquisition of the right to the trademark, the registration, and the publication.

-Trademarks must be registered at the Algerian National Institute of Industrial Property, (Institut National Algerian de la Propriete Industrielle, INAPI).
+Similar to GIs, trademarks must be registered at the INAPI.
 Applicants domiciliated abroad may be represented by an agent to perform the registration procedure per procedures laid down by the decree.
 The filer must:

-- prior to completing an application for registration of the mark, must research to determine possible similarities that may exist between the mark to be registered and those previously registered. - activate an online account on the INAPI website - complete an online trademark application form - choose the list of products and services set under the "Nice classification" - provide proof of payment of the filing and publication taxes.
+- prior to completing an application for registration of the mark, must research to determine possible similarities that may exist between the mark to be registered and those previously registered. - activate an online account on the INAPI website. - complete an online trademark application form. - choose the list of products and services set under the "Nice classification." - provide proof of payment of the filing and publication taxes.